 Members of POP’s board have pledged $1,000 to support UTC’s vital work – will you join them by making a donation today?
 This spring, UTC is coordinating a Free Food Share project with Block captains that is providing over 300 shares to families in Haddington, a predominately Black working-class neighborhood in West Philly.
 Your support today will help grow UTC’s Free Food Share Block Captain initiative to extend beyond June, sponsor $5 CSA memberships, and support their youth and community education programs.
 UTC’s work goes beyond food and green space access towards self-determination and practices that engage Black people in governing their resources together to meet collective needs.

 This time of crisis has made clear the need for mutual aid and solidarity, and POP will continue to think of ways to uplift partners, build relationships, and advance food and land sovereignty.
 Please join POP in supporting UTC’s people-centered agriculture and building a people’s food and land system that is sustainable, just, and community-led and governed.
 Stay connected and follow UTC on Instagram or Facebook.
 Thank you for being part of our community!

-This was originally shared via email on June 22, 2020, was modified for POP’s blog and written by Co-Executive Directors Phil Forsyth and Kim Jordan.
+This content was originally shared via email on June 22, 2020, and was modified for POP’s blog by Co-Executive Directors Phil Forsyth and Kim Jordan.